Teva Pharmaceutical profit beats estimates, raises 2015 outlook

-JERUSALEM, Oct 29 (Reuters) - Teva Pharmaceutical Industries , the world’s largest generics drugmaker, reported third-quarter profit that beat estimates and raised its full-year 2015 outlook.
+JERUSALEM (Reuters) - Teva Pharmaceutical Industries, the world’s largest generics drugmaker, reported third-quarter profit that beat estimates and raised its full-year 2015 outlook.

 Teva, which is in the process of buying Allergan’s generic business for $40.5 billion and Mexico’s Rimsa for $2.3 billion, said on Thursday it earned $1.35 per share excluding one-time items in July-September, up from $1.33 a year earlier.